mo-open/direct-cache/README.md

 The cache is based on offheap memory, so JVM GC Latency is improved.

-Compatible with open JDK / oracle JDK version 6/7/8.
+Compatible with open JDK / oracle JDK version 6/7/8.  <br />
 It May work on other jdks too.